 Data Processing

 The Lucy Science Operations Center (SOC) is responsible for all Lucy science data processing.
 LTES science and engineering telemetry are received by the SOC via the Mission Operations Center (MOC).
 LTES raw telemetry data are reconstructed, sorted, and stored in the SOC data repository.
 LTES science data (along with its associated engineering) are retrieved from the data repository and fed into the LTES-specific data processing software.
 The pipeline produces the LTES uncalibrated and calibrated science and engineering data products.
-The data are stored in HDF5 file format
+The data are stored in HDF5 file format.

 Production rates of calibrated spectra vary over the course of the mission and are dependent on observing campaigns during specific mission phases.
 Specific file sizes will vary dependent on the number of records in each sequence, and how long the instrument idles, which is driven by the mission operations plan.
 The contents (and thus size) of a LTES product are tied to the ObsID (i.e., all packets tagged with a given ObsID belong to the same observation) and so are determined on the uplink side by how LTES is commanded.
 The longer the overall observation duration and the shorter the individual collection interval (ICK) period, the more packets are generated for that ObsID.
 For example, the ground testing sequence for the Polymele encounter SVT contained 15 science observations: 8 of commanded length (typically around 30 minutes, but a couple about half that size), and 7 “indefinite” length observations, terminated by explicit abort commands.
 Also, 10 calibrations were commanded (30 seconds in length each).
 Each of those 25 total observations used a 2-second scan period.
 This resulted in typical data product sizes of about 5MB for the science files and 150K for the cal files.